ZSlaney/VAA-Very_Awful_Antivirus/README.md

 python --version == 3.14.0
 ```

-If installing globally is your style, disregard the following
+If installing globally is your style, disregard the following.
-Create a venv for python packages
+(Create a venv for python packages)
 ```bash
 python -m venv .venv
 ```